Benefits stopped 'to meet targets', PCS union claims

 "Job centre staff are under enormous pressure to implement sanctions on unemployed people," PCS union north-east regional secretary Simon Elliot said.

 "Staff are faced with the threat of sanctions themselves in the form of what they call performance improvement plans if they don't impose sanctions.

-"If you look at the guidance for implementing the performance improvement plans it clearly states that it's a measure against targets."'Begging for food'
+"If you look at the guidance for implementing the performance improvement plans it clearly states that it's a measure against targets."

 David Taws from North Tyneside had his benefit suspended for forgetting an appointment.